15 Types of Closet Doors For The Home: Popular Styles & Ideas

 Pocket Doors

 Pocket closet doors slide into a little pocket made in the wall when opened.
-Perfect for closets in spaces where you want to access the entire opening easily but donโ€™t have room for a swing door.
-Pocket panels can be easily matched to your house’s other interior door styles.
+They are perfect for closets in spaces where you want to access the entire opening easily but don’t have room for a swing door.
+Pocket panels can easily match your house’s other interior door styles.

 Cons: If your closet opening is large, as most bedroom closets are, you may need a custom door, which can be expensive.

-Bonus tip – If using a pocket door on a linen closet in a small bathroom, make it do double duty and save wall space by using a mirrored panel.
-Youโ€™ll gain a full-sized mirror but still have room to hang up your towels!
+Bonus tip: If you use a pocket door on a linen closet in a small bathroom, make it do double duty and save wall space by using a mirrored panel.
+You’ll gain a full-sized mirror but still have room to hang up your towels!

 Pivot Doors

 Pivot doors make a bold statement in a space.
-Instead of standard hinges installed along the frame, pivots are installed at the top and bottom of the panel.
+Instead of standard hinges along the frame, pivots are installed at the top and bottom of the panel.
 This allows the door to open out fully, giving access to the entire closet opening.

-Cons: A pivot door and hardware can be expensive and need professional installation
+Cons: A pivot door and hardware can be expensive and need professional installation.

 French Doors

-Beautiful French doors
+Beautiful closet with french doors

 Mirror Doors

-Walk in closet with white mirror doors
+Luxury walk-in closet with mirror doors and chandelier

 Most, but not all, closet doors can be made to have mirrored surfaces.
 Some styles, like the Bypass closet door, are available in frameless mirror options so that you can have a full, door-sized mirror in your space.
-By using mirrored panels, you save wall space, and bounce more light around your room, making it look larger and more inviting.
+By using mirrored panels, you save wall space and bounce more light around your room, making it look larger and more inviting.

-Pros: Versatile, available in several styles, framed or not.
-Your mirror is right in your closet, so you donโ€™t have to roam around the house looking for a full-sized mirror to check your outfit.
+Pros: It is versatile and available in several styles, framed or not.
+Your mirror is in your closet, so you don’t have to roam around the house looking for a full-sized mirror to check your outfit.

 Cons: It can look dated and bring unwanted glare into a bedroom, which is expensive.
-Mirrors are easily breakable, if used in a childโ€™s room, please use impact-resistant mirrors and make sure they are coated in a safety film.
+Mirrors are easily breakable if used in a child’s room, so please use impact-resistant mirrors and make sure they are coated with a safety film.

 Closet Door Ideas